 Content of high-engagement and low-engagement audio tweets

-The ten highest engagement audio tweets included entertaining tweets (i.e., a song, an impression, a story and a joke), non-personal commentary (i.e., asking the audience to reply with their favorite ice cream flavor), personal commentary (i.e., a dentist trip leading to speaking with a numb mouth), three comments on the functionality of audio tweets (i.e., one saying it had features no other app had, one stating a use case and one stating it is a test) and a foreign language audio tweet.
-Thus, entertaining tweets and tweets on the functionality of audio tweets seemed most popular.
+The ten highest engagement audio tweets included entertaining tweets featuring user-generated content (i.e., a song, an impression, a story and a joke), non-personal commentary (i.e., asking the audience to reply with their favorite ice cream flavor), personal commentary (i.e., a dentist trip leading to speaking with a numb mouth), three comments on the functionality of audio tweets (i.e., one saying it had features no other app had, one stating a use case and one stating it is a test) and a foreign language audio tweet.
+Thus, entertaining tweets featuring user-generated content and tweets on the functionality of audio tweets seemed most popular.
 At the time of the dataset’s capture, users were just starting to get used to audio tweets such that many high-engagement audio tweets were still on the topics of first impressions of audio tweets and their functionality.
 Audio tweets with high engagement also included entertaining tweets and a tweet designed to solicit listener feedback.
 The replies to audio tweets tended to be text tweets and tended to be either positive and encouraging in nature (e.g., about the novelty of audio tweets) or responding to the user’s question (e.g., answering vanilla bean is the commenter’s favorite ice cream flavor).
 Thus, audio tweets that are entertaining, that ask the audience to reply with their personal preferences or that comment on the novelty of audio tweets may lead to high engagement (see Table 2).

 Table 2: Trends in high and low engagement audio, text and video/image tweets.